pauls1024/ultrasonic-theremin/worksheet.md

 - What happens if you change the timing in the Python file?
 Can you produce a smoother transition of notes?

 - Have a play with different synths, as shown in the Sonic Pi help menu.
 What effect does changing the synth have on your theremin?

+- What about adding a backing rhythm (drums) in a loop in Sonic Pi?

+-Can you sync the backing loop and playing a note?